Guru Deshpande

 Guru Deshpande is an Indian film director, producer and distributor, known for his work in Kannada film industry.
-He is well known for the Blockbuster Hit Raja Huli starring Rocking Star Yash and Meghana Raj.
+He is well known for Raja Huli starring Yash and Meghana Raj.
 In 2019, Guru Deshpande turned produced launching his banner G Cinemas and started a Film Institute under the name G Academy in Bengaluru.

 Early life

 Guru Deshpande was born at Ilakkal Government Hospital, Bagalkot District (formerly in Bijapur District).
 His father's name is Marthandarao Deshpande and mother's name is Vijayalakshmi.
 His hometown is Nagore near Talikote in Bijapur district.
 Guru Deshpande did primary school from UKG to 7th grade at Balabharathi School and studied higher grades at SK High school at Talikote.
 He came to Bangalore in 1996 and graduated Diploma in Mechanical at Acharya Polytechnic College.

 Career

 Guru Deshpande entered film industry with a simple dream to become a director in 1999-2000.
 He joined Karnataka Film Training Centre at Wilson Garden and took three months training in direction department.
 His first project as assistant director was Kumar Govind and Sudharani starrer 'Chandana Chiguru' directed by Abdul Rehman Pasha.

 In the same project he also worked as assistant for art director G Murthy.
 Guru Deshpande later worked as an assistant art director for several films with G. Murthy.
 He continued learning experience as assistant director in several films including 'Sainika', ‘Sarvabhouma’ and 'Siddhu'.

 Guru Deshpande married Shilpa Deshpande in 2004 and they have a son.
 Shilpa will be debuting in films with ‘Pentagon’ under the screen name Pritika Deshpande.
 In 2007, Guru Deshpande announced director movie Varasdhara starring Ravi Belagere in the lead role.
 Two new actors Ashwini and Sandeep were introduced and movie released on 7 March 2008.
 Post that he handled distribution of films from 2009 to 2011 including Endhiran, Adukulam, Velayudham, Sanju and Geeta, Meera Weds Murali, Kirataka and many more.